Is sleep apnea a disability? Learn what sleep apnea is, if it’s covered by the Social Security Disability program and how to treat it.

 This staggering trend shows no signs of improvement either, as obesity and the average age of the general population continues to rise.

-Until the day of the long-awaited magic pill, sleep apnea will maintain its prevalence all around the globe.
+And, until the day of the long-awaited magic pill, sleep apnea will maintain its prevalence all around the globe.

 And so, with approximately 12% of the worldwide population experiencing sleep apnea, it is crucial that medical providers, families and individuals remain informed on signs, symptoms and treatments of this disorder.